1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 - where relevant, the processing is permitted on the basis of a works council agreement;

 - the processing is necessary for the performance of a task carried out in the public interest; or

 - in some cases, where we have obtained prior consent.

 Examples of the ‘legitimate interests’ referred to above are:

 - to benefit from cost-effective services (e.g. we may opt to use certain IT platforms offered by suppliers);

-- to prevent fraud or criminal activity, misuses of our products or services as well as the security of our IT systems, architecture and networks, and the security of our premises, including by conducting background checks;
+- to prevent fraud or criminal activity, misuses of our products or services as well as to safeguard the security of our IT systems, architecture and networks, and the security of our premises, including by conducting background checks;

 - to exercise our rights under Articles 16 and 17 of the Charter of Fundamental Rights, including our freedom to conduct a business and right to property;

 - to provide for a centralised, global approach to the provision of IT services to our employees, suppliers and contractors, and enable employees, suppliers and contractors to interact with one another.
 This normally involves the hosting of your contact and e-mail information to allow UBS’s global IT network to be established and populated with relevant details; and